 - High-performance, low-wattage and compact MicroServers.

-In the last year, the industry focus on low-wattage, server-based computing is finally yielding significant results.
+In the last several years, the industry focus on low-wattage, server-based computing is finally yielding significant results.
 An example of this is the US Micro PC, CriKit MicroServer and the CriKit Desktop Private Cloud – http://www.crikit.info .
 For the first time, end users can have significant compute power in a small form factor and combine those compute engines to create low-wattage cloud and cluster solutions on a desk.
-Today, one CriKit MicroServer is the compute equivalent of an Extra-large instance in Windows Azure or Amazon Web Services.
+Today, one CriKit MicroServer is the compute equivalent of an 8 CPU instance in Windows Azure or Amazon Web Services.
 This is significant because it also means that these MicroServers can run many small or extra-small virtual machine instances very adequately.
 This compute capacity in such a small form factor with low energy consumption dramatically changes the dynamics of computing.

 - The maturity of Cloud Computing software solutions.